jm-cook/my-smart-home/nest-hub-dashboard/README.md

               grid-area: timedate
 ```

 Here we have had to tweak the font sizes a little in order to get a nice readable display, so I used card_mod for that.
 Note this overrides the already adjusted font size in the custom theme.
 This seems to be a size that fits for most situations.
+As I said, I am not using this solution anymore as it doesn't always display with the correct font sized on a casted display-

 ## Nowcast (weather) card